 The challenge that has prevented development of a male pill is that oral T is cleared very rapidly, requiring multiple doses per day.
 Commercial transdermal T delivery for hypogonadal therapy has been hugely successful, but earlier pharmaceutical programs in male contraception were abandoned.

 Contraceptive Development Program (CDP) research has broken new ground with products administered via transdermal, oral, or injectable routes of delivery.
 These successful approaches have used progestins to achieve sperm suppression consistent with contraceptive effectiveness (sperm <1 million/ml) and T delivered by injections, implants, or transdermal gels to maintain all other functions.
 New progestogenic androgens on the horizon may provide contraception with a single agent.
 Non-hormonal approaches that inhibit sperm production or sperm function are still in preclinical phase of research.

 Nestorone®/T (Nes/T) Gel

 Daily Transdermal Application

-CDP research demonstrated that a potent progestin, Nestorone®, delivered in a gel formulation, caused gonadotropin suppression with resultant inhibition of testicular testosterone production.
-Daily application of Nestorone® and testosterone gels suppressed sperm production but maintained other androgen-dependent functions.1,2 All men recovered normal sperm production after treatment ended.
-Inhibition of spermatogenesis, followed by recovery, indicates that the regimen may be effective and reversible for male contraception.
+CDP research demonstrated that a potent progestin, Nestorone®, combined with T in a gel formulation, caused gonadotropin suppression with resultant inhibition of testicular T production.
+Daily application of Nes/T gel suppressed sperm production but maintained other androgen-dependent functions and was fully reversible after treatment ended.

 ClinicalTrials.gov Identifier: NCT03452111